 In general, capers are not hardy below 18°F. On the other hand, temperatures in excess of 105°F are perfect for capers.
 The plants can be quite attractive as ornamental plants, and the spineless capers work well as a container plant.
 Flowers are born on first-year branches, so lightly pruning the plants during the spring will give a healthier and bushier plant.
 The spineless variety is an excellent choice for containers or next to walkways where you don't want the branches to reach out and grab you!

-Capers have a piquant spicy mustard-pepper flavor, and are used as condiments, for sauces, fish, chicken and pasta.
+Capers have a piquant spicy mustard-pepper flavor and are used as condiments, for sauces, fish, chicken, and pasta.

-Read a recent blog post by Rosemary Loveall-Sale, "All About CAPERS!"
+Watch the YouTube video by Rosemary Loveall-Sale, "All About CAPERS!"